40 (Stray Cats album)

 40 is the ninth studio album by American rockabilly band Stray Cats, released in May 2019 by Surfdog Records.
 It is their first studio album in 26 years since Original Cool in 1993.
-The album was recorded, mixed, and mastered in Nashville, TN.
+The album was recorded, mixed, and mastered in Nashville, Tennessee.
+It is the last album to be produced by Peter Collins before his death in 2024.

 Critical reception

 Joe Bosso of Guitar Player said: "The album brims with bracing, stripped-down rockers like 'Cat Fight (Over a Dog Like Me),' 'Mean Pickin' Mama' and 'Devil Train,' and every track boasts a widescreen riff and virtuoso guitar solo.
 But the band also serves up some new sounds with the riff rocker 'Cry Danger' (co-written with Mike Campbell) and the punk-like 'I'll Be Looking Out for You.'"

-Kenneth Partridge of Billboard said: "Four decades later, Stray Cats are ready to 'Rock It Off' with the same three basic ingredients they've always used: Setzer's twangy Gretsch guitar, drummer Slim Jim Phantom's elemental thumping and Lee Rocker's expertly slapped upright bass…On the standout 'Cry Danger,' the Cats venture out of their '50s comfort zone and move boldly into '60s garage-rock territory.
+Kenneth Partridge of Billboard said: "Four decades later, Stray Cats are ready to 'Rock It Off' with the same three basic ingredients they've always used: Setzer's twangy Gretsch guitar, drummer Slim Jim Phantom's elemental thumping and Lee Rocker's expertly slapped upright bass...
+On the standout 'Cry Danger,' the Cats venture out of their '50s comfort zone and move boldly into '60s garage-rock territory.
 The track features an intro guitar riff that'll make any Beatles fan instantly think of 'Day Tripper.'"